 - More heavily discounted: Has been on the market for longer (launched in February 2014).

 If the count of relative strengths (bullet points above) is taken as a measure, the X30 comes out slightly ahead of the G1X Mark II (8 : 7 points).
 However, the relevance of individual strengths will vary across photographers, so that you might want to apply your own weighing scheme to the summary points when reflecting and deciding on a new camera.

-In any case, while the comparison of the spec-sheets of cameras can offer a general idea of their imaging potential, it says nothing about, for example, the handling, responsiveness, and overall imaging quality of the X30 and the G1X Mark II in practical situations.
-At times, user reviews, such as those published at amazon, address these issues in a useful manner, but such feedback is on many occasions incomplete, inconsistent, and unreliable.
-This is where reviews by experts come in.
+In any case, while the comparison of technical specifications can provide a useful overview of the capabilities of different cameras, it remains partial and cannot reveal, for example, the handling experience and imaging performance when actually working with the X30 or the G1X Mark II.
+User reviews, such as those found at amazon, can sometimes inform about these issues, but such feedback is often incomplete, inconsistent, and biased.
+This is why hands-on reviews by experts are important.
 The table below summarizes the assessments of some of the best known camera review sites.
 The full reviews are available, respectively, at cameralabs.com, dpreview.com, ephotozine.com, imaging-resource.com, and photographyblog.com.

 |Canon G1 X Mark II«||Rec||77/100||4/5||4/5||4.5/5||Feb 2014||799|